Asymptotic Value of Monitoring Structures in Stochastic Games: Introduction

 \section{Introduction}

-This paper studies the informativeness of monitoring structures in stochastic games with imperfect public monitoring, where the players' actions can be monitored imperfectly through some public signals.
-This class of models has many economic applications.
-In fact, many applications of the standard repeated moral hazard (e.g., tacit collusion) become stochastic games when the underlying relevant state, such as a demand shock or an interest rate, evolves over time.
-For such games, the quality of monitoring structure is crucial, as it shapes agents' incentives and, therefore, determines the set of possible outcomes that could arise in equilibrium.
+This paper examines the informativeness of monitoring structures in stochastic games with imperfect public monitoring, where the players' actions are monitored imperfectly through noisy public signals.
+Such models have broad economic relevance.
+For example, many standard repeated moral hazard scenarios (e.g., tacit collusion) can be framed in such stochastic games when the key underlying state, like a demand shock or an interest rate, evolves over time.
+In these settings, the quality of monitoring structure plays a critical role; it shapes agents' incentives and, consequently, determines the range of possible outcomes that could arise in equilibrium.

-We explore the possibility of using a notion of garbling to compare the \emph{limit} equilibrium payoffs across different monitoring structures.
-In particular, we present a new notion of garbling, termed \emph{weighted garbling}, and show that it captures the informativeness of monitoring structures when players are very patient.
+We study how a concept of garbling can be used to compare the \emph{limit} equilibrium payoffs across different monitoring structures.
+Specifically, we introduce a novel form of garbling, termed \emph{weighted garbling}, and demonstrate that it captures the informativeness of monitoring structures when players are very patient.

 Blackwell ordering is one of the most important information orders in Economics and Statistics.
-It is equivalent to the existence of garbling (noise) that transforms a more informative information structure into another less informative one \cite[]{Blackwell_1951, Blackwell_1953_AMS}.
-Weighted garbling is a certain class of garbling that includes the standard Blackwell garbling as a special case.
+It is equivalent to the existence of garbling (noise) that transforms a more informative information structure into a less informative one \cite[]{Blackwell_1951, Blackwell_1953_AMS}.
+Weighted garbling represents a more general class of such transformations, encompassing the standard Blackwell garbling as a special case.

-For repeated games with imperfect public monitoring, it is known that the perfect public equilibrium (PPE) payoff set \cite[]{FLM_1994_ECMA} expands for any fixed discount factor when the monitoring structure becomes more informative in terms of the Blackwell order \cite[]{Kandori_1992_RES}.
-However, this does not hold for stochastic games \cite[]{Kim_2019_IJGT}.
+In repeated games with imperfect public monitoring, it is well established that the set of perfect public equilibrium (PPE) payoffs \cite[]{FLM_1994_ECMA} expands for any fixed discount factor as the monitoring structure becomes more informative under the Blackwell order \cite[]{Kandori_1992_RES}.
+However, this monotonicity does not extend to stochastic games \cite[]{Kim_2019_IJGT}.